bernabasy/Crypto-Coin-Market-Cap/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- I would like to thank [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)

-We would like to thank Microverse and our fellow micronauts.
+- I would like to thank Microverse and our fellow micronauts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>